IBM/cp4d-connector-sdk/guide.md

 `WDP_PUBLIC_KEY_URLS`

 In case of a template project you can place the keys in `/src/dist/resources/payload/etc/wdp_public_keys` and they will moved to `/config/etc/wdp_public_keys` during build.
-You can read more on templates in [Connector Development](#Connector Development) section.
+You can read more on templates in the [Connector Development](#connector-development) section.

 The keys will be retrieved when the container is started.